canonical/ubuntu-server-documentation/docs/tutorial.rst

 * :ref:`Attach your Ubuntu Pro subscription <attach-your-ubuntu-pro-subscription>`

-If you have a specific goal, but are already familiar with Ubuntu Server, take a look at our :ref:`How-to guides <how-to>`.
+If you have a specific goal, and are already familiar with Ubuntu Server, take a look at our :ref:`How-to guides <how-to>`.
 These have more in-depth detail and can be applied to a broader set of applications.